QR4.4.8 Mass and Energy

 QR4.4.7 The God Particle

-The weak force required massive particles to pop out of empty space but the mass had to come from somewhere, so the answer was of course another field!
-The Higgs field was needed to provide mass for the standard model so the search for the Higgs particle became the holy grail of physics.
-It attracted over 30 billion dollars in funding and in 2012, after a fifty-year search, CERN found a resonance in the right range and physicists all over the world breathed a sigh of relief.
-Some called it the “God particle”, perhaps because it answered their prayers.
-Finding a million, million, million, millionth of a second 125GeV signal meant the standard model lived on!
-Yet the Higgs particle:
+According to the standard model, neutron decay is caused by massive particles that pop out of empty space, but where did their mass come from?
+It had to come from somewhere so the answer was, of course, another field!
+The standard model’s Higgs field is then what gives mass to the virtual particles it invented to explain the weak force.
+The whole model was at stake, so the search for a Higgs particle became the holy grail of physics.
+It attracted over 30 billion dollars in funding and finally in 2012, after a fifty-year search, CERN found a resonance in the right range to support its possible existence.
+Physicists all over the world breathed a sigh of relief and some called it the God particle, perhaps because it answered their prayers.
+Finding a million, million, million, millionth of a second 125 GeV signal meant the standard model lived on!
+Yet the Higgs theory:

 “… the Higgs field allows us to reconcile … how … weak interactions work, that’s a far cry from explaining the origin of mass or why the different masses have the values they do.”
-(Wilczek,2008) p202
+(Wilczek,2008), p202.

 Next